dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_to_points.rst

 ==========

 Mode
+   :Evaluated:
-   :Evaluated: Creates points from the curve's evaluated points based on
+      Creates points from the curve's evaluated points based on the :doc:`resolution </modeling/geometry_nodes/curve/spline_resolution>`
-               the resolution attribute for NURBS and Bézier splines.
+      attribute for NURBS and Bézier splines.
+This mode will generally be the fastest, since the second step of sampling equal lengths is not necessary.

+   :Count:
-   :Count: Samples each spline by evenly distributing the specified number of points.
+      Sample each spline by evenly distributing the specified number of points.

+   :Length:
-   :Length: Samples each spline by splitting it into segments with specified length.
+      Sample each spline by splitting it into segments with specified length.
+      The length will be rounded down so that a whole number of samples will fit in each input spline.
+      To counteract jumping when the length of the spline changes, the :doc:`/modeling/geometry_nodes/curve/trim_curve` can be used with a multiple of this length.

 Outputs